aws/aws-sam-cli-app-templates/dotnet6/hello-pt/{{cookiecutter.project_name}}/README.md

 # {{ cookiecutter.project_name }}

-Congratulations, you have just created a Serverless "Hello World" application using the AWS Serverless Application Model (AWS SAM) for the `dotnet6` runtime, and options to bootstrap it with [**AWS Lambda Powertools for .NET**](https://awslabs.github.io/aws-lambda-powertools-dotnet/) (Powertools) utilities for Logging, Tracing and Metrics.
+Congratulations, you have just created a Serverless "Hello World" application using the AWS Serverless Application Model (AWS SAM) for the `dotnet6` runtime, and options to bootstrap it with [**Powertools for AWS Lambda (.NET)**](https://awslabs.github.io/aws-lambda-powertools-dotnet/) (Powertools) utilities for Logging, Tracing and Metrics.

-Powertools is a developer toolkit to implement Serverless best practices and increase developer velocity.
+Powertools for AWS Lambda (.NET) is a developer toolkit to implement Serverless best practices and increase developer velocity.

-## Powertools features
+## Powertools for AWS Lambda (.NET) features

-Powertools provides three core utilities:
+Powertools for AWS Lambda (.NET) provides three core utilities:

 * **[Tracing](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/tracer/)** - Decorators and utilities to trace Lambda function handlers, and both synchronous and asynchronous functions
 * **[Logging](https://awslabs.github.io/aws-lambda-powertools-dotnet/core/logger/)** - Structured logging made easier, and decorator to enrich structured logging with key Lambda context details